A child (0-14 years old) with a suspected cancer should be referred to a paediatric oncologist who is a member of a relevant multidisciplinary team.

 All specialists listed on Canrefer are members of a multidisciplinary team.

 What is paediatric cancer?

-The tests used to diagnose a paediatric cancer depend on the cancer type.
-For example, if the doctor suspects lymphoma or leukaemia, the tests would include blood tests, or a biopsy of the bone marrow.
+Tests used to diagnose paediatric cancer vary depending on the suspected cancer type.
+For example, if lymphoma or leukaemia is suspected, the tests would include blood tests or a biopsy of the bone marrow.

 How common is paediatric cancer in NSW?

 Paediatric cancer was diagnosed in:

 Data Source: Annual NSW cancer incidence and mortality dataset, 2013 (sourced from the NSW Cancer Registry)